MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/TW_FY_23/TW_LAB_Ex03_message_encryption.md

     Connect-ExchangeOnline
     ```

-1. When the **Sign in** window is displayed, sign in as sign in as JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+1. When the **Sign in** window is displayed, sign in as JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 You will use the password you reset Joni's to in a previous lab.

 1. Verify Azure RMS and IRM is activated in your tenant by using the following cmdlet and press **Enter**: